koenrane/KR-new-site/content/physiology.md

 >   - **Trade-off between Acuity and Field of View:** A larger fovea or multiple foveae would necessarily mean a smaller area of peripheral vision.
 While high acuity is useful, a wide field of view is also crucial for detecting movement and potential threats in our surroundings.
 Our single fovea system strikes a good balance between these two needs.
 >   - **Developmental Complexity:** Developing multiple foveae and the corresponding neural pathways would be significantly more complex during embryonic development.
 Evolution often favors simpler solutions that are "good enough."

-I'm not sure whether animals with compound eyes (like dragonflies) have multiple fovea, or if that's just not a sensible question.
+I'm not sure whether animals with compound eyes (like dragonflies) have multiple foveae, or if that's just not a sensible question.
 They at least have multiple lenses.

 ## Not sure what's up with the inner ear